SmartTokenLabs/authenticator/docs/Dauth-without-session-mgmt.md

 # Dauth, an Oauth-based login protocol

+This is an earlier, simpler version where session management wasn't considered, but with the same cryptographic technology for security and privacy.

 ## Overview

 Dauth (Delegated-key Authentication, or decentralised authentication) provides Web2 developers with a login and authentication method that is based on Ethereum and is password-less.
 It will use the same Oauth API formats and similar communication flow that Web2 developers are already familiar with.
 This method is superior to logging in through signing a message with an Ethereum key because of the following reasons.